JanHerca/urantiapedia/input/wikijs/help/github_topicindex.md

 In a future the *Topic Index Editor* will allow to edit topics directly from the app, but currently the functionality it provides is the following:
 - Load the list of topics for a given language.
-- Filter topics by catergoy, initial letter, if they are revised or not, and if they have errors or not.
+- Filter topics by category, initial letter, if they are revised or not, and if they have errors or not.
 - Show the content of a topic.
-- Show the* Urantia Book* paragraphs that are refeerenced by a given line in a topic.
+- Show the* Urantia Book* paragraphs that are referenced by a given line in a topic.
 - Highlight the name (or alias) in *The Urantia Book* to review if the name is found.
 - Highlight the best sentence in *The Urantia Book* that matches the selected line in the topic and allow the copy.